MulyaP/Database-Copilot-Backboard/README.md

 ---

+## How It Works

+1. Sign up and paste your database connection string on the onboarding screen
+2. The backend introspects your schema and caches it in memory
+3. Each chat message kicks off an agentic loop powered by Groq:
+   - **SELECT** queries run automatically and results are shown inline
+   - **INSERT / UPDATE** queries pause and ask for your approval before executing
+   - **Destructive or privileged commands** (DROP, DELETE, ALTER, GRANT, etc.) are blocked server-side regardless of what the LLM generates
+4. The loop continues until the LLM has a final answer, hits the query limit (8 iterations), or times out (120s)

+---

 ## Usage

 1. Open [http://localhost:3000](http://localhost:3000) — you'll be redirected to `/login`
 2. Sign up with your email and password
-3. On the onboarding screen, paste your database connection string (e.g. `postgresql://user:password@host:5432/dbname`)
+3. On the onboarding screen, paste your database connection string, e.g.:
+   - PostgreSQL: `postgresql://user:password@host:5432/dbname`
+   - MySQL: `mysql://user:password@host:3306/dbname`
-4. Click **Connect** — the app reads your schema and initializes the AI assistant
-5. You're redirected to the chat interface
+4. Click **Connect** — the app reads your schema and you're redirected to the chat interface
-6. Ask questions in plain English, e.g.:
+5. Ask questions in plain English, e.g.:
    - "Show me all users who signed up this week"
    - "What tables do I have?"
    - "Find the top 10 orders by total amount"
-7. When the AI returns SQL, click **Run Query** to execute it and see results inline
+   - "Insert a new product called Widget with price 9.99"

 ---